Note

 i-pi-committee-reweight h2o-32.committee_pot_0 h2o-32_rdfs_o-o.txt --input data/h2o-32.xml

 Load and display the RDFs after re-weighting.
-Note that the results might not noisy due to the small number of MD steps.
+Note that the results might be noisy due to the small number of MD steps.

 # Load the reweighted RDFs.